Jarinus/akka-remote-cluster-test/readme.md

 your docker container's IP address if something goes wrong.

 Overwrite any `application.conf` configuration by passing them as arguments after `jarinus/akka-remote-cluster-test \`

+## Docker Image
+The Docker image for this project can be found [here](https://hub.docker.com/r/jarinus/akka-remote-cluster-test/).